 - Trap limits – limits on the number of traps fishermen can set during a season.

 - “Days out of the fishery” – certain days during the fishing season are closed to fishing to slow catch rates and prolong the fishing season, or to make shrimp available when demand is greatest.

-There is a very limited recreational fishery for northern shrimp.
+There is no recreational fishery for northern shrimp.

 Northern shrimp are often referred to as salad shrimp because they are small, reaching only 2 to 4 inches in length.
-They have a sweet taste, more flavorful than warm-water shrimp.
-When live, their tails are more red than pink and their bodies and shell are translucent.
-Cooked, the shell is pink and the meat is white tinged with pink.
+They have a sweet taste and are more flavorful than warm-water shrimp.
+When alive, their tails are more red than pink and their bodies and shell are translucent.
+When cooked, the shell is pink and the meat is white tinged with pink.
 Cooked northern shrimp is fairly firm and moist.
 Northern shrimp is sold fresh, frozen, canned, and smoked.
-(Seafood Business, 2011)

 Fresh from winter to spring; frozen year-round

 Nothern shrimp are low in saturated fat and high in iron, phosphorus, and zinc.

 |Saturated fatty acids, total||0.328 g|